 In the age of smartphones, iPads, and cybercafés, I’m surprised at how many people think these kind of things are good excuses for not taking 5 minutes to reply to an email to explain the situation.

 Seriously, you have no excuse whatsoever for leaving a client hanging with no explanation.
 Go knock on your neighbor’s door and ask for their wifi password or something.

 Remember when I said that if you’re going to miss a deadline, you should let the client know?

 In fact, you shouldn’t wait until something bad happens to make contact.
 If you really want your client to love working with you, you should even keep them updated when nothing happens.

 Maybe something like this:

-Hi! just wanted to say I haven’t forgotten about the icon design.
-In fact I already thought up a few cool concepts, and I hope to have something ready for you early next week.
+Hi! just wanted to say I haven’t forgotten about the project.
+In fact I’ve already thought up a few cool concepts, and I hope to have something ready for you early next week.

 Contrast this with the designer who only responds after missing the deadline and letting two frantic client emails go by unanswered, only to explain that he got a virus and had to reinstall his whole system, so it’s not his fault, you see…